• Skip to primary navigation

 Walnuts: I use some chopped walnuts for the glaze, too.

-a hand holding an eggless cinnamon roll with a baking dish in the background
+A closeup of a hand holding an eggless cinnamon roll over a white plate with a baking dish of cinnamon rolls in the background.

 TOP TIP